erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 ## RUP, Rational Unified Process
  Rational Unified Process is a software development metod based on iterative obejctoriented development.
 The idea is that you tailor the development method to fit the project, this howerver is not without cost as adapting and formulating templates take time.
 It is important to note that development models of this type are not in contrast to Agile development but some consessions to the iterative flow may have to be made as the image depicts RUP follows the phases of design as SDLC (with the addition of a 0th step Buiseness modeling), Each phase in RUP is a complete itreation of the design steps Inception, Elaboration,Construction and Transition
    <image src="./img/Unified_Process_Model_for_Iterative_Development.png">
-   <font>image contributated from  Wikimedia Commons and was originaly made Jakob Farian Krarup and released to the public domain under cc 0
+   <span style="font-size:10px">image contributated from  Wikimedia Commons and was originaly made Jakob Farian Krarup and released to the public domain under cc 0 </span>

 ### Inception
  The focus of the inception stage is to identify the user needs to initial uscase development